 - Wholesale prices can be affected by Launchpad events.

 - Customers can use discount codes during a Launchpad event.
 If a customer applies a discount code for a product that is on sale, then the discount code is applied to the sale price.
 For example, during a Launchpad event, a $1000 shirt is offered for $500.
 During the event, a customer who has a 10% off discount code can purchase this shirt for $450.
 You cannot use Launchpad to deactivate discount codes, but you can use one of the following options to prevent discount codes from being used during an event:

 - You can use a script to prevent a discount code from being applied at checkout.

 - You can edit your event's theme to remove the discount code field from your checkout, so your customer cannot add any discount code when they check out.

-If you enable a password page from the Launchpad app when you're creating an event, then it can override your store's settings.
+- If you activate a password page from the Launchpad app when you're creating an event, then it can override your store's settings.

-- If you already have a password page active for your store and you don't enable one in Launchpad when you create your event, then the password page remains active while your event is running.
+- If you already have a password page active for your store and you don't activate the page in Launchpad when you create your event, then the password page remains active during the time that your event is running.
 The password page isn't removed unless you remove it manually from within your Shopify admin at Online store > Preferences.

-- If you already have a password page active for your store and you do enable one in Launchpad when you create your event, then your password page is removed when the event begins.
+- If you already have a password page active for your store and you do activate the page in Launchpad when you create your event, then your password page is removed when the event begins.
 It isn't restored when your event ends.